 Edward Gibbon - The History of The Decline and Fall of the Roman Empire - Volume 3 - 1782

-Shepherd's Historical Atlas - Map of north-eastern Italy at the time of Emperor Augustus: X) location of the River Frigidus Battle; 1) Palmanova; 2) Grado; 3) Venice (covered in another section); 4) Chioggia; 5) Pomposa.
-Towns marked with a dot: Ravenna, Aquileia and Pola retain their Latin name; Forum Iuli is today's Cividale del Friuli, Tergeste is Trieste, Parentium is Parenzo and Ruginium is Rovigno
+Shepherd's Historical Atlas - Map of North-Eastern Italy at the time of Emperor Augustus: X) location of the River Frigidus Battle; 1) Palmanova; 2) Grado; 3) Venice (covered in another section); 4) Chioggia; 5) Pomposa.
+Towns marked with a dot: Sirmio, Verona, Ravenna, Aquileia and Pola retain their Latin name; Brixia is today's Brescia, Arilica is Peschiera del Garda, Forum Iuli is Cividale del Friuli, Tergeste is Trieste, Parentium is Parenzo and Ruginium is Rovigno

 The battle described by Gibbon occurred in September 394 AD near the River Frigidus (Cold), which at that time was most likely a tributary of the Natiso (aka Akilis), the river of Aquileia, one of the largest cities of the Roman Empire.